kontent-ai/delivery-sdk-ruby/README.md

 ## Creating a client

-You will use `Kentico::Kontent::Delivery::DeliveryClient` to obtain content from Kentico Cloud.
+You will use `Kentico::Kontent::Delivery::DeliveryClient` to obtain content from Kentico Kontent.
 Create an instance of the client and pass your project ID:

 ```ruby
 delivery_client = Kentico::Kontent::Delivery::DeliveryClient.new project_id: '<your-project-id>'